jeffpar/pcjs/software/pcx86/sys/dos/ibm/0.90/debugger/README.md

 	000001e0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 	000001f0  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|

 Note that if you download the disk image from the PCjs website (using the "Save" button on a PCjs machine), the following boot sector bytes will differ:

 	00000000  eb 2f 14 00 00 00 60 00  20 37 2d 00 02 01 01 00  |./....`.
 7-.....|
 	00000010  02 40 00 40 01 fe 01 00  08 00 01 00 00 00 00 00  |.@.@............|

-This is simply a side-effect of the [DiskDump]({{ site.github.pages }}/tools/old/diskdump/) utility that's used to prepare disk images for the
+This is simply a side-effect of the [DiskImage](/tools/diskimage/) utility that's used to prepare disk images for the PCjs website.
-PCjs website.
 It automatically adds a BPB to the boot sector if the BPB is missing or incorrect, making it easier for modern operating systems to mount the disk image.